maritimeconnectivity/g1128-msr-ledger-service-specification/service-specification.md

 This section shall be replaced by a suitable description of the purpose.
 For instance:
 -->

-The purpose of this service specification document is to provide a holistic overview of the XYZ service and its building blocks in a technology-independent way, according to the guidelines given in [1].
+The purpose of this service specification document is to provide a holistic overview of the MCP Service Registry Global Ledger service and its building blocks in a technology-independent way, according to the guidelines given in [@g1128].
 It describes a well-defined baseline of the service by clearly identifying the service version.

-The aim is to document the key aspects of the XYZ service at the logical level:
+The aim is to document the key aspects of the MCP Service Registry Global Ledger service at the logical level:

 * the operational and business context of the service;
   * requirements for the service (e.g. information exchange requirements);